ZeyaWang/ACE/README.md

 For the deep clustering evaluation conducted in the real data analysis, we provide the calculated internal measure scores, evaluated for each clustering result across different embedding spaces $`\pi(\rho_{m'} | \mathcal{Z}_m)`$ for $`m, m' \in \{1, \dots, M\}`$.
 These scores allow users to directly run the ACE evaluation script using them as input.

-1. Download all the calculated internal measure values from the [Google Drive](https://drive.google.com/drive/folders/1-yXVE7O_DI7-6D8xeTFd0I2fD5tLmcoP?usp=sharing) and save them to a local folder.
+1. Download all the calculated internal and external measure values, along with other required inputs (dip test results) from the [Google Drive](https://drive.google.com/drive/folders/1-yXVE7O_DI7-6D8xeTFd0I2fD5tLmcoP?usp=sharing) and save them to a local folder.

 2. Run the ACE evaluation script.

-To run the default setting, simply execute the following command:
+To run the default setting (the ones applied in the paper), simply execute the following command:

 ```bash
 python ACE.py